anebz/cloud/Accreditations/az_ai_102.md

 * Can extract: people, language, brands, animated characters
 * Can be used through the portal, widget or API
 * First upload the video and index it
+* Video specs: videofilename less than 80 characters, upload size less than 30GB, max duration 4h
 * Videos are split into shots by the video indexer.
 Each shot includes metadata, e.g. keyframes
 * A scene is a single event within the video, it groups consecutive shots that are related.
 It has a start time, end time and thumbnail.
-  * Video specs: videofilename less than 80 characters, upload size less than 30GB, max duration 4h
   * Video Indexer identifies temporal segments within the video to improve how you browse and edit indexed videos.
 The key aspects are extracted based on changes in colour, contrast, and other semantic properties
+  * A person model can be added to Video indexer so that it can detect people in the videos.
+Create a person model and associate it to the videos.
   * For recognizing custom entities (specific people), create a custom model containing a Person for each person, with example images of their faces
 * Video insights contain: transcript, ocr, keywords, labels, faces, brands, sentiments, emotions
-* The API request needs the Account ID and the API key
+* The API request needs the Account ID and the API key at least, and additionally, the location.

 ### 6.4.
 Custom vision